TRUBA-HPC/Belgeler/source/education/pytorch/tensors.rst

 ..
 Updating tensors using gradients

-Degradeleri kullanarak tensörleri güncelleme (What is a degrade???)
+*no_grad* kullanarak tensörleri güncelleme
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
 Generally, in machine learning pipelines, the gradient of a tensor is used to update that tensor's value.
 When updating the tensor using its gradient, we must make sure that the update procedure is not *tracked* by the ``autograd`` package.
 In other words, we need to mark the update operation as not part of the forward propagation of pipeline.
 We do so using the ``torch.no_grad()`` function which halts all gradient tracking.

 Genel olarak, makine öğrenimi ardışık düzenlerinde, bir tensörün gradyanı, bu tensörün değerini güncellemek için kullanılır.
 Tensörü gradyanını kullanarak güncellerken, güncelleme prosedürünün ``autograd`` paketi tarafından *izlenmediğinden* emin olmalıyız.
-Başka bir deyişle, güncelleme işlemini boru hattının ileriye doğru yayılmasının bir parçası olarak işaretlememeliyiz.
+Başka bir deyişle, güncelleme işlemini sürecin ileriye doğru yayılmasının bir parçası olarak işaretlememeliyiz.
 Bunu, tüm gradyan izlemeyi durduran ``torch.no_grad()`` işlevini kullanarak yapıyoruz.

 .. code-block:: python